 Both startups and established technology companies face challenges when it comes to marketing.
 There's no silver bullet that can solve the diverse issues faced by technology companies as a whole, but ManoByte firmly believes that Business to Buisiness inbound marketing can be an extremely helpful tool to overcome some of these issues.

 When you've been buying lists and pushing ads out for as long as you can remember, it's understandable why inbound marketing may seem foreign to many industries such as manufacturing.
 However, your strategy doesn't have to be one or the other.
 Offline marketing strategies can easily be supported by online marketing campaigns and vice versa.
 The more you can engage your target audience, the better, so why not utilize as many marketing channels as possible?
-To combine offline and online strategies correctly, here are some crucial quick tips:

 When it comes to marketing of any kind, be it traditional or internet marketing, you must know your target audience to be effective.
 The steps to understanding your target market audience are typically taken during the planning phase of your business.
 When you are designing your product of service, one of the many questions you ask yourself is, “Who is this going to appeal to?” or “Who do I want to appeal to the most?”